Overview

 ...

 In the provided example, the system examines the content of the received message using voipbin.message.text and proceeds to compare the message text.
 Should the message text match the specified criterion, such as “call me,” the flow execution cursor will be directed to the designated action ID (7a1e8c4c-aaea-11ed-9f0f-bffcc31ca3c3) for subsequent execution.
-See detail about available variables at here.
+See the Variable Reference for all available variables.

 Outbound Campaigns